 Complete an individual research essay exploring a historic moment when an Australian prime minister triumphed over adversity.
 Focus on one key event or issue and include evidence from a primary document.
 You must use at least one primary document such as a speech or letter to support your essay.
 You can choose up to five images to support your essay.
 Images must be captioned with the title, year and source (if available).

 The Museum of Australian Democracy website has many resources which may help you to select and research a topic.
 For further assistance locating suitable primary and secondary sources, please contact the Museum of Australian Democracy’s Australian Prime Ministers Centre reference desk.

 Information about word length, presentation, referencing and registration is available from the National History Challenge website.

 - What issue/event will your essay focus on?

 - Where and when did it happen?

-- What was the significance of the prime minister’s meeting with the world?
+- What was the significance of the event?

 - What does it tell us about the job of being prime minister?